Aditya-Tiwari-07/Aditya-Tiwari-07/README.md

 # Hi, I'm Aditya! 👋

-I'm a software developer passionate about building apps and solving data engineering problems.
+I'm a software developer passionate about building AI, ML and Data Intensive Apps.

 - 🌱 Currently learning Flutter and exploring ML and Data pipelines.
 - 🚀 Working on my startup idea and looking to network with fellow developers.